ralphbean/bitlyapi/README.rst

 Python bit.ly wrapper
 =====================

-This is a thin Python wrapper for the `bit.ly api`.
+This is a thin Python wrapper for the `bit.ly API`_.
 Basic usage looks like this::

   >>> import bitlyapi